VoxeLibre/VoxeLibre/tools/README.md

 - Make sure the file “`Conversion_Table.csv`” is in the same directory as the script
 - In the console, run `./Texture_Converter.py -h` to learn the available options
 - Convert the textures
-- Put the new texture directory in the Minetest texture pack directory, just like any other Minetest texture pack
+- Put the new texture directory in the Luanti texture pack directory, just like any other Luanti texture pack

 ## Luacheck Globals Generators
 This is a Python script which list every single global tables in VoxeLibre source code.
 It outputs a list to be used in luacheck conf files.

 Modes of operation:
 - List global tables